inorton/cclash/README.md

 So..
 For cclash to make a difference to you, you would want to be in a situation where you will compile most of your files more than 7 times.
 In my case, I wanted cclash for a continuous integration build so it _should_ pay off after a day or so

+## How do I make it work?

+There are two ways.

+   * Add the folder that contains cclash's cl.exe to %PATH% before the visual studio compiler

+or

+   * Rename the real cl.exe (and cl.exe.config), place cclash's cl.exe in the same visual studio folder, then set *CLCACHE_CL* to be the full path to your renamed compiler.

 ## GPL v3.0 License

 This program (cclash) is free software: you can redistribute it and/or modify